edxu96/RexNet/docs/PhD/outline.md

   * heterogeneous agents have local information

 - objective, what are the questions to be answered?
-  * demonstrate the equilibrium quantity discovery ability facing sudden arrivals of new information
+  * demonstrate the equilibrium quantity discovery process with sudden arrivals of new information
   * explore effect of different factors
   * demonstrate the cost allocation